mdaffin/disconnected.systems/site/blog/archlinux-meta-packages/index.md

 For example, I have [`mdaffin-base`] that contains everything that I require on all of my systems.
 Then [`mdaffin-desktop`] for any system that needs a desktop interface, such as my desktops and laptops.
-This package depends on [`mdaffin-base`] so I still only have one package to install.
-But then I have a [`mdaffin-dell-xps-13`] which contains very specific settings only useful on my laptop.
+I still only have one package to install as this package depends on [`mdaffin-base`].
+But then I have a [`mdaffin-dell-xps-13`] which contains specific settings only useful on my laptop.
 This, in turn, depends on [`mdaffin-desktop`].

 Separate to this I have [`mdaffin-devel`] package that contains a whole bunch